kalenwallin/kalenwallin/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=KalenWallin/KalenWallin)
 <p align="center">
   <samp>
-    I am an Honors Computer Science student at the <a href="https://www.unl.edu/">University of Nebraska-Lincoln</a>.
-I am currently working at <a href="https://farmafield.com/">FarmAfield</a> as a web developer (started in May 2021).
-I love to build cool user experiences and I'm always on the grind to improve my skills.
-If you don't find me programming then I'm probably lifting weights, watching anime, or hanging out with friends & family.
+    Kalen is an Honors Computer Science student at the <a href="https://www.unl.edu/">University of Nebraska-Lincoln</a>.
+He has worked as a web developer for <a href="https://farmafield.com/">FarmAfield</a>.
+He loves to build cool user experiences and is always on the grind to improve his skills.
+If you don't find him programming then he's probably lifting weights or chilling with friends & family.
   </samp>
 </p>
 <p align="center">
   <samp>
-    You can learn more about me on my <a href="https://www.kalenwallin.com">website</a>.
-I'm also working on a new and improved website from scratch.
-You can view my progress <a href="https://kalenwallin.pythonanywhere.com">here</a>.
+    You can learn more about Kalen at his <a href="https://www.kalenwallin.com">website</a>.
+He's also working on a new and improved portfolio.
+You can view the progress <a href="https://kalenwallin.pythonanywhere.com">here</a>.
   </samp>
 </p>

-### Programming languages I have worked with
+### Programming languages Kalen has worked with
 <table align="center">
     <tr>
         <th>